ShippingEasy/hey-pubsub/README.md

 * Track a chain of events
 * Sanitize sensitive data from event payloads
-* Record who originally kicked off the chain of events (the actor)
 * Set arbitrary data that will be included on every event published on the same thread

 ## Installation